Ranger, Community at Department of Conservation, Palmerston North

 Eligibility to work in New Zealand is mandatory – this includes holding a valid work visa that covers the whole period of employment.

-COVID-19 Vaccination requirement – From 4 May 2022 our Vaccination Policy, requiring all employees to be vaccinated, has been suspended but may be reinstated in the future if the COVID-19 situation changes.
-Positions that are identified as high risk will still have a requirement for appointees to be vaccinated.
+COVID-19 Vaccination: Some positions that are identified as high risk may still have a requirement for appointees to be vaccinated against COVID-19.
 Proof of COVID-19 vaccination prior to commencing for these positions will be required and applicants will be notified during the recruitment process if this condition will apply.

 Visit www.doc.govt.nz to find out more about a career with us.